Updated Fall 2023

-Toronto has held many legendary titles over time.
-It’s been home to the world’s longest street and the world’s highest freestanding structure.
+Toronto has held many legendary titles.
+It’s home to the world’s longest street and, previously, the world’s highest freestanding structure.
 But hidden beneath the streets is a record that’s yet to be beaten — the world’s largest underground shopping complex.
 Here’s a quick guide to the Toronto PATH.

 The PATH stretches north-south from College St. to Queens Quay, and east-west from Yonge St. to Simcoe — meaning you can travel across much of the downtown core without having to brave the elements.
 Access from any of the 125 street-level entrances — from the hotel, walk 100 metres to Yonge-Dundas Square/Dundas Subway Station.